mpr1255/2025s1_mlci/week7--hosting/TUTORIAL.md

 - **While Tailscale is secure**, you are still making your local service accessible from anywhere in the world
 - **You can get a custom domain** and point it to your computer via Tailscale (but this is NOT recommended for production use)

-**Security notes:**
+**Why is this OK right now?**
-- The URL includes a random 20-character path (provides some obscurity)
+- The URL includes a random 20-character path.
+Equivalent to an API key, google docs link
-- Without the exact URL, people can't easily find your service
+- Without the exact URL, people can't access the service
 - Traffic goes through Tailscale's encrypted network
 - You can stop the funnel anytime with Ctrl+C
-- This is great for demos and sharing with colleagues, but NOT for production deployments
+- This is great for demos and sharing with colleagues, not for production deployments

 **IMPORTANT LIMITATION**: Tailscale only allows ONE active funnel per machine at a time.
 Starting this will hijack any existing funnel you have running.
 All funnels use port 443 (HTTPS).

-### What is Tailscale Funnel?
+### What is Tailscale funnel?

 **Problem**: Your dashboard runs on `localhost`.
 Only you can access it.